CPE Speaking Exam (C2 Proficiency) – Everything you need to know

 In two short sentences, Dirk basically repeated himself.
 The statement about improving the health of human beings is totally unnecessary.
 It even sounds cringeworthy.
 Moreover, he seemed to be totally unconvinced by his own words, as he avoided eye contact with the examiners and hesitated countless times.

 It’s obvious that if you want to become a doctor then you wish to “improve the health of human beings”.
-Derk could have taken his answer in a slightly different, and more specific, direction, incorporating some slightly more advanced structures and lexis along the way:
+Derk could have taken his answer in a slightly different, and more specific, direction, by incorporating some slightly more advanced structures and lexis along the way:

 It’s always been my dream to be a doctor.
 I wish to specialise in acute internal medicine.
 Frankly, I don’t feel perturbed about having to attend medical school for up to seven years.